Assad forces renew Homs assault

 "Five people have been killed, including a woman and her one-year-old daughter.
 They were among the few civilians who had not fled Talbiseh," activist Abu Mohammad said by satellite phone.

-Army shelling was also reported on Homs, concentrating on the neighborhood of al Khalidiya, inhabited mostly by Sunni tribal families from the desert, activists said.
+Army shelling was also reported on Homs, concentrating on the neighbourhood of al Khalidiya, inhabited mostly by Sunni tribal families from the desert, activists said.

 FIGHTING IN THE CAPITAL